ConnaaaaR/countries-api-react/docs/README.md

 - **Search for Countries**: Simply type the name of a country and press enter.
 - **Search Filter**: Select a region from the dropdown to filter the search based on geographic region.
+- **Random Country Details**: Click on the random country button to get information about a random country.
 - **Country Details**: Click on a country card to view more detailed information about the country.
-- **Random Country Details**: Click on the random country button to get information about a random country.
+- **Country Weather**: Weather for the country is displayed in the country details panel.
 - **Responsive Design**: Works on both desktop and mobile devices.
+- **Search Result Pagination**: Results from searching and filtering are paginated to inprove user experience.

 ## Setup